Alexandra Daddario

 Alexandra Anna Daddario (born March 16, 1986) is an American actress.
-She had her breakthrough portraying Annabeth Chase in the Percy Jackson & the Olympians: The Lightning Thief (2010) and its sequel (2013).
+She had her breakthrough portraying Annabeth Chase in Percy Jackson & the Olympians: The Lightning Thief (2010) and its sequel (2013).
 She has since starred in Hall Pass (2011), Texas Chainsaw 3D (2013), San Andreas (2015), Baywatch (2017), and We Summon the Darkness (2019).

-In 2021, she starred in the first season of the HBO satirical series The White Lotus, for which she received critical acclaim and a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.
+In 2021, she starred in the first season of the HBO satirical anthology series The White Lotus, for which she received critical acclaim and a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.
 In 2023, she began playing the lead role of Dr. Rowan Fielding in the AMC horror series Mayfair Witches.

-Early life and education
+Early life

 Alexandra Anna Daddario was born in New York City on March 16, 1986, the eldest child of Christina, a lawyer, and Richard Daddario, a prosecutor and former head of the New York City Police Department counterterrorism unit.
-She is of Italian, Slovak, English, and Irish descent.
+She is of Italian, English, Irish, and Slovak descent.
 She has a younger brother, Matthew Daddario, and a younger sister, Catharine, who are also both actors.
 Her paternal grandfather was Emilio Q. Daddario, a member of the U.S. House of Representatives for Connecticut from 1959 to 1971.

 Daddario was raised on Manhattan's Upper East Side.
 She attended the Brearley School and the Professional Children's School.
 Daddario said she decided to be an actress at the age of 11.
 "I always loved storytelling," she said in 2019.
 "It was just something I genuinely wanted to do—and I could've done anything, really.
 I did have every opportunity on the planet."
 She attended Marymount Manhattan College before dropping out to pursue acting full-time.
 She has spent years studying the Meisner acting technique.